 - Submit all admission requirements online.
 Ensure that your transcripts have been received and submitted.

 - If you did not submit your transcripts at the time of submitting your application online, please send your transcripts directly to Canadian Imperial College at firstname.lastname@example.org.

 - If your first language is not English, please provide proof that you have completed English language proficiency.

 - Complete applications are processed in the order that they are received.
-We have two intakes each year but will except applicants year-round.
+We have three intakes each year but will except applicants year-round.
 If approved, you will be allowed to

 enrollin the upcoming semester.

 Step 2- Determination

 - Once your complete application document is received, the admissions team will assess and verify your documents, to determine your admissibility.
 Some programs may require additional testing.